More about Joëlle

 Hello!

-Born in Akron, my roots run deep in the city's art community.
-I studied in the visual and performing arts programs at Miller South and Firestone High School, transitioning from dance to visual art along the way.
-I then went on to study fine art at the Columbus College of Art & Design and also abroad in Florence, Italy.
+I’ve always been deeply connected to the city’s art community.
+I was fortunate to study in the visual and performing arts programs at Miller South and Firestone High School, where I transitioned from dance to visual art.
+From there, I earned my Fine Arts degree at the Columbus College of Art & Design and had the amazing opportunity to study abroad in Florence, Italy.

 Back to blog